 John Terry made 717 appearances for Chelsea, is their highest-scoring defender of all time and is the most successful captain in their history with 15 major honours.
 In short, he is a club legend.

-He started to establish himself at Stamford Bridge following the turn of the millennium and went on to lead the club through the most successful period of its history.
-Here are some of the highlights from his incredible journey…
+The centre-half started to establish himself at Stamford Bridge following the turn of the millennium and went on to lead the club through the most successful period of its history.
+Here are some of the highlights from his incredible journey.

 Dan Petrescu was not happy.
 Substituted with Chelsea leading Aston Villa 4-1 in the League Cup for a 17-year-old academy graduate, the Romanian was less than impressed with manager Gianluca Vialli.

 Perhaps he knew his long-term future in the Blues’ back four were numbered.
-It would be the first of 717 Chelsea appearances for Terry.
+His first, all the way back in October 1998, would be the first of 717 Chelsea appearances for Terry.